-Health was not his only worry, however, as war loomed on the horizon.
+Health was secondary in his mind, however, as war loomed on the horizon.
 This became a reality as the German army invaded Poland on September 1, 1939.
 The Gestapo arrested Fr.
 Kolbe on September 19 but released him on December 8.
 When he returned to the monastery, he sheltered 3200 refugees, 1200 of whom were Jewish.

-The brothers still published, including anti-Nazi propaganda.
+The friars still published, including anti-Nazi propaganda.
 The Gestapo responded on Feb.
-17, 1941.
-They arrested Fr.
-Maximilian and four other priests and sent them to Pawiak prison.
-While in the Pawiak prison, Fr.
-Kolbe had a particular ability to calm nerves as he didn’t have any fear about him.
+17, 1941, when they arrested Fr.
+Maximilian and four other priests.
+The friars were sent to Pawiak prison, where Fr.
+Kolbe had a particular ability to calm nerves.
+He seemed not to have any fear about him.
 One day, an SS guard rushed into the cell, enraged that Fr.
 Maximilian was wearing his Franciscan habit with a rosary hanging from the rope cincture.

 After the man left, Fr.
 Kolbe paced in the cell, his face badly pummeled.
 One Jewish prisoner felt deeply shaken by what he witnessed.
 Fr.
 Kolbe went up to comfort him, “Please, I beg you, don’t be upset.”
 He assured him that it was really nothing and that he offered his sufferings to the Immaculata.
 Unfortunately, he contracted pneumonia while interned in this prison.